How to Evidence Contingency Planning in Social Care Tenders

 When answering a question about contingency planning, include:

-• Key risks you've identified for the contract, based on size, complexity, or setting
+• Key risks you have identified for the contract, based on size, complexity or setting

-• How the contingency is triggered — who decides, what thresholds apply
+• How the contingency is triggered — who decides, and what thresholds apply

-• What actions are taken immediately and in the hours/days that follow
+• What actions are taken immediately and in the hours or days that follow

-• Examples of when your plan worked — or lessons learned when it didn’t
+• Examples of when your plan worked — or lessons learned when it did not

 For example:

 “In the event of a heating failure, we implement our cold weather contingency protocol.
-This includes portable heating, emergency callouts, and relocation procedures in partnership with local emergency housing providers.
-This was last tested during a boiler outage in December 2024.”
+This includes portable heating, emergency contractor callouts, welfare checks on all affected people, and relocation procedures in partnership with local emergency housing providers where safe restoration cannot be achieved quickly.
+The protocol was last tested during a boiler outage in December 2024 and updated afterwards to improve family communication timescales.”

 📎 Don’t Forget to Attach or Reference Your Plan